1 | 2 Description (Page 1)

 throughout the 16th century, becoming the area's largest empire in history.
 However, after the death of Tabinshwehti's successor, Bayinnaung, the empire began to unravel, before completely dissolving in 1599.

-Through the next two centuries, Burma fell under the ruling of numerous small kingdoms, and was conquered by the British
+Through the next two centuries, Burma fell under the ruling of numerous small kingdoms, was conquered by the British

 in the 19th century and incorporated into its Indian